21447sadf/MazeRunner/README.md

 HOW TO RUN THE PROGRAM:
 - Ensure that you have a Minecraft Spigot Server running already and already have the game running and on that server (version 1.19.4).
 - Open up a terminal and make sure you navigate to the program folder.
-- Run the mazeRunner file using the terminal to start the program as such "./mazeRunner".
+- Run the mazeRunner file using the terminal to start the program as such: "./mazeRunner [mode]".
+Replace mode with one of the following optional parameters:
-   - if you wish to run the program in test mode use the "-testMode" flag as such "./mazeRunner -testMode".
+      1. "-testMode" : Sets program to testing mode
+      2. "-E1"       : Build mazes without flattening terrain
+      3. "-E2"       : Find shortest route towards maze exit
 - You should now be greeted with the program interface and be able to interact with it.

 PROGRAM OVERVIEW: